 A common finding in many of the studies on road traffic accident memorialisation is that the memorials are primarily for the bereaved and that an important aspect of the memorial is their location.
 Klaassens et al. (2009) conducted research on over 300 memorials in the Netherlands and highlight the 'protracted discussions that a number of bereaved had with local authorities' (2009, p.
 193) with the latter sometimes having objections due to 'safety concerns' (Klaassens et al. 2009, p.
 193).
 MacConville (2010, pp. 35-6) and Tay (2009) also note the concerns about memorials being a hazard through distracting drivers.
 As well as safety concerns about the positioning of memorials, Reid (2013, p.
 7) found that many residents do not want to have 'continual reminders of someone's death in a traffic accident'.
 In coming to understand how the memorial is established, Clark and Cheshire (2004, p.
 211) point to the significance of having official approval, usually in the form of local authority support for the memorial.
-Similarly, Collins and Rhine (2003), while noting that the bereaved have a preference for the local authority this will not be possible.
+Similarly, Collins and Rhine (2003), while noting that the bereaved have a preference for the location of a memorial to be where the loved one died, also point out that without the support of the local authority this will not be possible.